spjmurray/couchbase-antora-preview/README.md

 Mounts your AsciiDoc repository in the container.
 This must be a Git repository containing at least one Antora module.
-Mount targets can be placed where you like and will be refered to by the [`--repo`](#--repo-urlsrcbranchesgit-rev-parse-headstart_pathdocsuser) argument of the container.
+Mount targets can be placed where you like and will be referred to by the [`--repo`](#--repo-urlsrcbranchesgit-rev-parse-headstart_pathdocsuser) argument of the container.

 #### `spjmurray/couchbase-antora-preview:1.2.0`

 This is the name of the container image to use.
-Pre-built images are avaialble on [Docker Hub](https://hub.docker.com/r/spjmurray/couchbase-antora-preview/).
+Pre-built images are available on [Docker Hub](https://hub.docker.com/r/spjmurray/couchbase-antora-preview/).

 ### Container Arguments

 #### `--port 8080`

 The host port mapping to the container web server.
-This arument must be the same as that defined in the [`--publish`](#--publish-808080) argument.
+This argument must be the same as that defined in the [`--publish`](#--publish-808080) argument.
 This argument is optional and defaults to 8080.

 #### `--repo url=/src,branches=$(git rev-parse HEAD),start_path=docs/user`